YottaDB/YDBDoc/ProgGuide/ioproc.rst

 When the terminal is in UTF-8 mode (chset=utf8,) YottaDB limits the terminator characters to the first 127 which are common between ASCII and Unicode.
 In M mode, any of the 256 characters may be specified a terminator.

-In UTF-8 mode, if CR is in the terminator list (either by default or explicitly,) YottaDB ignore the following LF to keep with the standard Unicode line terminator scheme.
+In UTF-8 mode, if CR is in the terminator list (either by default or explicitly,) YottaDB ignores the following LF to keep with the standard Unicode® line terminator definitions.

 NOTERMINATOR eliminates all terminators.
 When a terminal has all terminators disabled, fixed length READ and READ * terminate on receipt of some number of characters, and a timed READ terminates on timeout, but any other READ only terminates when the input fills the terminal read buffer.